AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 Small C version 2.1

 It is compiled using MingW GCC and therefore operates as a Cross Compiler however the C code is standard C and should be able to self compile with the appropriate OS support on the target computer.
+The Eclipse project files are included as a zip file that may help building and testing the compiler in your own environment.

 An IOLIB is included that supports CP/M compatible operating system calls.